Frequently Asked Questions

 What will be my starting salary?

 - Teacher salary is non-negotiable and an exact quote other than the minimum salary will not be provided until experience and qualifications are verified.
-Employees should contact the Human Resources Customer Call Center at 1-877-HRSDPBC (477–3722) for any compensation-related questions.
+Employees should contact the Human Resources Customer Care Center at 1-877-HRSDPBC (477–3722) for any compensation-related questions.
 Salary information can also be found on the Compensation & Employee Information Services website.

 Can I receive credit for my experience as a student teacher, substitute teacher, paraprofessional, or administrator?